St. Louis Product Liability Lawyer

 Understanding Product Liability

 Product liability refers to a manufacturer’s liability for placing a dangerously defective product in the hands of consumers.
 Product manufacturers employ various types of quality assurance protocols to ensure proper manufacturing and compliance with applicable regulations, but many factors can lead to product defects.
-Missouri follows a strict liability rule for defective products, meaning that manufacturers are strictly liable for the damages their products cause to consumers.
+Missouri follows a strict liability rule for defective products, meaning that manufacturers are strictly held liable only for the damages their products cause to consumers.

 Types of Product Defects

 • Defective production.
 A variation in manufacturing materials or equipment could lead to a defect that only affects certain units or unit lots.
-Manufacturers will work to identify the affected products and remove them.
+Manufacturers will work to identify the affected defective products and remove them.

 • Defective marketing.
 Manufacturers must accurately represent their products in all marketing materials.
 This means they must clearly outline the product’s intended uses and include instructions for consumer use.
 Products must also include all necessary safety warnings, which can include warnings in the instructions as well as warning stickers applied directly to the products.

-It’s important to note that some products, like lawnmowers, electric knives and other types of cutlery are inherently dangerous.
+It’s important to note that some products, like lawnmowers, electric knives, and other types of cutlery, are inherently dangerous.
 Since these objects are obviously dangerous, the manufacturer must include a warning of the risk of intended use of the product.
-If a consumer causes an injury through an unintended use of the product, this does not constitute grounds for a product liability claim.
+If a consumer causes an injury through an unintended use of the product, this does not constitute grounds for a defective product liability claim.
 Some products feature “latent” defects or defects that are not immediately recognizable and only arise under certain circumstances or after prolonged use.

-Many manufacturers will issue recalls as soon as they identify a defect, typically offering consumers replacements or repairs at little to no cost to prevent lawsuits.
+Many manufacturers will issue recalls as soon as they identify a manufacturing defect, typically offering consumers replacements or repairs at little to no cost to prevent lawsuits.

 Defective Household Products

 Many products can cause serious injuries if defective.
 For example, John is cooking using an electric pressure cooker, but the device is defective and explodes.
-John suffers serious burns and a concussion and the blast destroys part of his kitchen.
+John suffers serious burns and a concussion, and the blast destroys part of his kitchen.
 As long as John followed the manufacturer’s instructions and used the product as intended, he can file a product liability claim against the manufacturer.
-Other household products that can cause serious damages if defective can include:
+Other household products that can cause serious damage if defective can include:

-• Personal grooming devices such as blow dryers, curling irons and hair straighteners
+• Personal grooming devices such as blow dryers, curling irons, and hair straighteners

-• Fire alarms, which can lead to fire damage, smoke inhalation or carbon monoxide poisoning if defective
+• Fire alarms, which can lead to fire damage, smoke inhalation, or carbon monoxide poisoning if defective

-• Appliances like dryers, washing machines, dishwashers and air conditioning units.
+• Appliances like dryers, washing machines, dishwashers, and air conditioning units.
 These devices can cause explosions or electrocutions if defective.

 • Power tools